Ä¢¹½ÊÓÆµÍø

 B. Schedule

-Summative Assessments are conducted annually for faculty on non-renewable contract status, and at least once every five years for faculty on renewable contract.
-Summative Assessments shall occur immediately prior to any request for consideration of advancement in rank.
-The Summative Evaluation will occur after a faculty member submits a letter of intention to apply for promotion or after a period of five years since the faculty member’s last Summative Evaluation.
+Summative Evaluations are conducted annually for faculty on non-renewable contract status, and at least once every five (5) years for faculty on renewable contract.
+Summative Evaluations shall occur immediately prior to any request for consideration of advancement in rank.
+The Summative Evaluation will occur after a faculty member submits a letter of intention to apply for promotion or after a period of five (5) years since the faculty member’s last Summative Evaluation.

 C. Contents

-The Summative will consist of a review of the faculty’s teaching, institutional engagement, and professional development since the last Summative Assessment.
+The Summative Evaluation will consist of a review of the faculty’s teaching, institutional engagement, and professional development since the last Summative Evaluation.

-The faculty member’s Faculty Planning and Activity Reporting (FPAR) Form that contains all information since the last Summative Evaluation will be reviewed so that supervisors can refer to this information when adding their comments to the Summative.
+The faculty member’s Faculty Planning and Activity Reporting (FPAR) form that contains all information since the last Summative Evaluation will be reviewed so that supervisors can refer to this information when adding their comments to the Summative Evaluation.

 The Summative Evaluation will include an observation of the faculty member’s instruction a minimum of once during the evaluation period.